 Read time 4 minutes

-Changing the path of the database copy pre-requisites
+Prerequisites of changing the path of the database copy

 • The user should have Organization Management and Database Copies permissions to change the path of the database copy.

-• Will have to dismount the database during the moving operation.
+• You will need to dismount the database temporarily during the moving operation.
 So, users will not be able to access it.

 • Disable the replication of database for all the copies.
 It can be done using the Remove-MailboxDatabaseCopy cmdlet.

+The task to manually assign a new path to replicated Exchange mailbox is quite complex & requires conceptual understanding.
 To create a new path to the database copy, you can take the assistance of Exchange Management Shell only as there is no option in Exchange Admin Center (EAC) which you can use to complete the job.
-Here is the step-by-step process which you need to follow:
+Here is the step-by-step process of commands which you need to follow:

-1. Run the command to get the replay lag or truncation lag settings.
+1. Run the command to get the replay lag or truncation lag settings for all mailbox databases.

 Get-MailboxDatabase Database3423 | Format-List *lag*

-2. Run the command to disable to circular logging if it is in ‘Enabled’ status.
+2. Run the command to disable circular logging if it is in ‘Enabled’ status.

 Set-MailboxDatabase Database3423 -CircularLoggingEnabled $false